 Absences are acceptable only under the following conditions.
-More than two such absences in a given semester will cause your student teaching assignment to be extended to make up lost days, or to be cancelled due to lack of professionalism.
+More than two such personal absences in a given semester will cause your student teaching assignment to be extended to make up lost days, or to be cancelled due to lack of professionalism.
 All absences must be discussed with your university supervisor.
-Teacher candidates are not given "personal days," and are expected to adhere to the school calendar.
+As Teacher candidates, you are not given "personal days," and are expected to adhere to the school calendar.